alessandro-bertero/catcheR/README.md

     install_github("alessandro-bertero/catcheR")
     library(catcheR)

+Alternatively, the package can be download manually inside a folder called "catcheR" on loaded as follows:

+    library(devtools);
+    load_all("."); # Working directory should be in the package catcheR

 ## Prerequisites
 The following R functions require docker, since each of them opens a docker, computes the analysis inside of it to ensure reproducibility and then closes it.